yashm0910/LPI-Agent/README.md

 ## LPI LangGraph Advisor: Technical Implementation Document

-This repository contains an agentic implementation of the Life-Atlas Protocol Interface (LPI) using a state-machine architecture. [cite_start]The agent is designed to harvest data from an MCP server and synthesize it into structured, explainable advice regarding the SMILE methodology[cite: 23, 61, 62].
+This repository contains an agentic implementation of the Life-Atlas Protocol Interface (LPI) using a state-machine architecture.
+The agent is designed to harvest data from an MCP server and synthesize it into structured, explainable advice regarding the SMILE methodology.

 ---